 As the outcome of genetic testing may have medical and psychological implications for you and your family, we require pre-test genetic counselling and informed consent prior to testing.
 This is arranged by Sonic Genetics and is provided to you as part of your cardiac genetic test.

 Your doctor will tell you about the result of your test.
-If one or more mutations are found, your doctor will outline how this information explains your diagnosis and the medical implications for you and for your treatment.
+If one or more genetic errors are found, your doctor will outline how this information explains your diagnosis and the medical implications for you and for your treatment.

 The identification of a mutation paves the way for your relatives to have genetic testing to clarify their risk.
 This test is very accurate in determining the presence or absence of the family’s mutation.
 Of course, this testing is entirely voluntary.
 Genetic testing of an unaffected relative for such a mutation can raise a number of significant medical, psychological, legal, and financial considerations.
 For this reason, an Australian laboratory can only do such tests after the relative has had professional pre-test genetic counselling.
 Genetic counselling services are available in each state and territory of Australia.

 If a mutation is not identified by the laboratory, you will be advised of this by your doctor.
 This result reduces the probability that your disorder is familial, but it does not exclude this possibility.
 Your doctor may still make recommendations regarding the medical care of your relatives.

 The price for a genetic test for cardiovascular disease is typically $1,000-$3,000 unless rebated by Medicare.
-The current prices for our tests are provided here on this site.
+The current prices for these tests are provided here under cardiac on this site.
 At this stage, apart from the genetic test for familial hypercholesterolaemia, these costs are not rebated by Medicare or private health insurers.